9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 ```

 The result uses `Maybe` so that we can tell whether the item was
-actually present in the player\'s inventory.
+actually present in the player's inventory.

 Here is a transactional function to give an item to another player.
 It
 is slightly complicated by the need to determine whether the donor